tsgates/arch-wiki-markdown/wiki/Pacman.md

 pacman
 ======

-> Summary

-Pacman is the Arch Linux package manager.
-Package managers are used to install, upgrade, and remove software.
-This article covers basic usage and troubleshooting tips.

-> Overview

-Packages in Arch Linux are built using makepkg and a custom build script for each package (known as a PKGBUILD).
-Once packaged, software can be installed and managed with pacman.
-PKGBUILDs for software in the official repositories are available from the ABS tree; thousands more are available from the (unsupported) Arch User Repository.

-> Related
+Related articles

-Downgrading Packages
+-   Downgrading Packages

-Improve Pacman Performance
+-   Improve pacman performance

-Pacman GUI Frontends
+-   Pacman GUI Frontends

-Pacman Rosetta
+-   Pacman Rosetta

-Pacman Tips
+-   Pacman Tips

-Pacman package signing
+-   Pacman package signing

-FAQ#Package Management
+-   FAQ#Package Management

-pacman-key
+-   pacman-key

-Pacnew and Pacsave Files
+-   Pacnew and Pacsave Files

-> Resources

-libalpm(3) Manual Page

-pacman(8) Manual Page

-pacman.conf(5) Manual Page

-repo-add(8) Manual Page
+-   List of Applications/Utilities#Package management
+-   Arch Build System
+-   Official repositories
+-   Arch User Repository

 The pacman package manager is one of the major distinguishing features of Arch Linux.
 It combines a simple binary package format with an easy-to-use build system.
-The goal of pacman is to make it possible to easily manage packages, whether they are from the official Arch repositories or the user's own builds.
+The goal of pacman is to make it possible to easily manage packages, whether they are from the official repositories or the user's own builds.

 Pacman keeps the system up to date by synchronizing package lists with the master server.
 This server/client model also allows the user to